 If you want a “sparkle & brilliance” to go with it

-→ ideal for combining: Eternity ring with many small sparkling diamonds to it
+→ ideal to combine: Eternity ring with many small sparkling diamonds to it.

 Do sharp corners and edges bother you?
 If so, we recommend: